FinnWelzmueller/FLASHES2.0/README.md

 ### Backend

 The backend offers a standardized way to access data from the database.
+It is structured into two areas.
+The first area is responsible for data download, processing and upload into the database.
+The second area is responsible for offering endpoints for access within the software.

 ### Frontend